About the Biggio Center

 The Biggio Center engages, supports, and empowers Auburn’s academic community in each phase of the scholarly teaching and transformative learning process.

-Our diverse units (Teaching, Technology and Testing) bring together the people, ideas, and services that help Auburn’s teaching community to prepare our graduates to be creative problem solvers in a global economy.
+Our diverse units (Educational Development, Instructional Technology Testing Services, and Learning Experience Design) bring together the people, ideas, and services that help Auburn’s teaching community to prepare our graduates to be creative problem solvers in a global economy.

 In alignment with Auburn’s mission and strategic plan, we support colleagues (in both traditional and online environments) by: